unikent/programmes-plant-modules/README.md

 ## Licensing

-This program is free software: you can redistribute it and/or modify it under the terms of the MIT License as published by the Massachusetts Institute of Technology.
+This program is free software: you can redistribute it and/or modify it under the terms of the MIT License as published by the University of Kent.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the MIT License for more details.

 You should have received a copy of the MIT License along with this program.
-If not, see https://opensource.org/licenses/MIT.